nori-dot-eco/contracts/docs/BridgedPolygonNORI.md

 ## BridgedPolygonNORI

+The NORI (bpNORI) token on Polygon is a wrapped version of the NORI token on Ethereum.

-This token is a layer-2 (L2) equivalent of the respective layer-1 (L1) NORI contract with extended functionality to enable deposits and withdrawals between L1 and L2.
+<i>This token is a layer-2 (L2) equivalent of the respective layer-1 (L1) NORI contract with extended

-@dev
+functionality to enable deposits and withdrawals between L1 and L2.

 ##### Behaviors and features: